enthought/mayavi/docs/source/mayavi/auto/mlab_other_functions.rst

                  Ranges of the labels displayed on the axes.
                  Default is the object's extents.

+        :x_axis_visibility: Whether or not the x axis is visible (boolean)

+        :y_axis_visibility: Whether or not the y axis is visible (boolean)

         :xlabel: the label of the x axis

         :extent: [xmin, xmax, ymin, ymax, zmin, zmax] Default is the object's extents.

         :ylabel: the label of the y axis

+        :z_axis_visibility: Whether or not the z axis is visible (boolean)